Historical concessions to ‘draconian’ Loan Charge 2019 welcomed, broadly

 The tax advisory was among those who gave evidence to Sir Amyas Morse, as was Sir Ed Davey, the now joint caretaker-leader of the Lib Dems and Loan Charge APPG chair.

-“At last we have the news that the draconian Loan Charge legislation is to be significantly amended in Parliament next year,” Mr Davey said.
+“At last we have the news that the draconian Loan Charge legislation is to be significantly amended in Parliament next year,” Sir Ed said.

 “There are welcome and significant changes, yet I still believe there remain injustices which will need further changes, including the removal of all aspects of retrospection.”